Mogwai musician brands UK Government 'beyond pathetic’ over plans to axe BBC licence fee

 One of Scotland’s leading musicians has branded the UK Government “beyond pathetic” over plans to freeze funding for the BBC and scrap the licence fee by 2027.

-He also suggested it is being shut down because it occasionally asks hard questions of the Government.
+He also suggested the BBC was being shut down because it occasionally asks hard questions of the Government.

 Other high-profile critics of the Government plans include the Scottish writer, director and producer Armando Iannucci, Match of the Day presenter Gary Lineker and actor Hugh Grant.